In This Section

 Bio

-Dr. Fein is the co-director of the Center for Violence Prevention, and also directs the CHOP Violence Intervention Program, an intensive case management service for assault-injured youth recruited from the ED.
-In addition he works with the STOP IPV team to develop and test innovative methods within the pediatric care setting to screen families for IPV, and promotes safe gun storage using educational materials and safety devices provided to CHOP families.
+Joel Fein MD, MPH is a Professor of Pediatrics and Emergency Medicine at the Perelman School of Medicine at University of Pennsylvania and an attending physician and Senior Advisor for Advocacy and Health Equity for the Division of Emergency Medicine at Children's Hospital of Philadelphia (CHOP).
+He is Co-Director of the Center for Violence Prevention at CHOP and founded the CHOP Violence Intervention Program, one of the first pediatric Hospital-based Violence Intervention Programs (HVIPs) in the nation.
+In addition, he works with the STOP IPV team to develop and test innovative methods within the pediatric care setting to screen families for IPV and promotes safe gun storage using educational materials and safety devices provided to CHOP families.
 Dr. Fein, with colleagues at CHOP and Drexel University, also developed a computerized screening process for adolescents to sensitively endorse depression, suicide and other behavioral health concerns.

 Notable career achievements include: